Tayron Guerrero: Chicago White Sox

 On December 6, 2019, Guerrero was claimed off waivers by the Chicago White Sox from the Marlins.
 Guerrero was designated for assignment on January 2, 2020, following the promotion of Luis Robert.
 Guerrero did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 Guerrero appeared in 18 games for the Triple-A Charlotte Knights in 2021, but struggled to a 6.63 ERA before being released on July 31, 2021.

 Chiba Lotte Marines

 On December 18, 2021, Guerrero signed with the Chiba Lotte Marines of Nippon Professional Baseball (NPB).
 In 2022, Guerrero appeared in 49 games for Lotte, recording a 3-3 record and 3.52 ERA with 63 strikeouts in 46.0 innings pitched.

 Cincinnati Reds

 On January 7, 2023, Guerrero signed a minor league deal with the Cincinnati Reds organization.
+In 20 appearances for the Triple–A Louisville Bats, he struggled immensely to an 0–4 record and 11.51 ERA with 20 strikeouts in 22 2/3 innings of work.
+Guerrero was released by the Reds on June 16.

+Diablos Rojos del México

+On July 8, 2023, Guerrero signed with the Diablos Rojos del México of the Mexican League.
+In 8 games for México, he recorded a 1.17 ERA with 8 strikeouts and 6 saves across 7 2/3 innings pitched.

+Los Angeles Angels

+On December 18, 2023, Guerrero signed a minor league contract with the Los Angeles Angels.
+He made 33 appearances split between the rookie–level Arizona Complex League Angels and Triple–A Salt Lake Bees, posting a cumulative 3–3 record and 5.70 ERA with 38 strikeouts across 36 1/3 innings pitched.
+Guerrero elected free agency following the season on November 4, 2024.

+Chiba Lotte Marines (second stint)

+On December 3, 2024, Guerrero signed a one–year, $600,000 contract with the old team Chiba Lotte Marines of Nippon Professional Baseball.